ocademy-ai/machine-learning/README.md

 ## 🤖 Ocademy GenAI [![](<https://img.shields.io/badge/-start%20to%20create%20%E2%86%92-rgb(224,156,55)?style=for-the-badge>)](./generative-ai/prompts/README.md)

-In our collection of **Generative AI resources**, we feature an array of prompts for AI Teaching and Learning, including our innovative [AI Tutor Prompt](generative-ai/prompts/AI-Tutor.md).
+In our collection of **Generative AI resources**, we feature a list of prompts for AI Teaching and Learning, including our innovative [AI Tutor Prompt](generative-ai/prompts/AI-Tutor.md).
 The AI Tutor Prompt adapts to two key educational scenarios:

 1. **Classroom Learning**: The AI Tutor functions like a digital teacher, enabling personalized interactions and focused learning on specific topics like the "Gradient Descent" algorithm.
 2. **Course Project Assistance**: It guides students through machine learning projects, from setting up environments to implementing projects in a step-by-step fashion.